 5.19 Lactation.
 Lactating teachers will be reimbursed two hundred fifty dollars ($250) for the purchase of an electric breast pump upon the submission of a receipt to the corporation office.
 The maximum annual reimbursement pool for all teachers will be one thousand three hundred fifty-four ($1,354) dollars.
+A private space shall be made available in each building for the purpose of allowing a lactating Employee to express the Employee’s milk.
+This space shall have a locking door and refrigerator and shall not be a restroom.

 5.20 Professional Membership.
 If an Employee is required as a condition of employment to join a professional organization, the Employer shall pay any dues related to the required membership.
 Funding will be provided by the applicable department.